nicross/sea/README.md

 It's just you and the sounds of the open sea.
 Your mission is to test its capabilities.

+S.E.A. is an audio game best experienced with headphones.

 The ocean is endless.
 Listen and relax.
 Surf the waves.